jamesfisher-gis/jamesfisher-gis/README.md

-Hi, I'm James Fisher.
-I'm an aspiring geospatial software developer with interests in leveraging satellite and UAS (drone) data for risk modeling, surface hydrology, and remote sensing applications.
-Please check back frequently as I build out this GitHub page with a variety of GIS and image processing software.
+A Geospatial Data Engineer with interests in leveraging satellite.
+UAV (drone). and point cloud data in 3-D structure-from-motion, image processing/recognition, change detection, and machine learning.

 Thank you for visiting!
 - James